Hawthorne effect: Interpretation and criticism

 Richard Nisbett has described the Hawthorne effect as "a glorified anecdote", saying that "once you have got the anecdote, you can throw away the data."
 Other researchers have attempted to explain the effects with various interpretations.
 J. G. Adair warned of gross factual inaccuracy in most secondary publications on the Hawthorne effect and that many studies failed to find it.
 He argued that it should be viewed as a variant of Orne's (1973) experimental demand effect.
 For Adair, the Hawthorne effect depended on the participants' interpretation of the situation.
 An implication is that manipulation checks are important in social sciences experiments.
 He advanced the view that awareness of being observed was not the source of the effect, but participants' interpretation of the situation is critical.
 How did the participants' interpretation of the situation interact with the participants' goals?

 Possible explanations for the Hawthorne effect include the impact of feedback and motivation towards the experimenter.
 Receiving feedback on their performance may improve their skills when an experiment provides this feedback for the first time.
 Research on the demand effect also suggests that people may be motivated to please the experimenter, at least if it does not conflict with any other motive.
 They may also be suspicious of the purpose of the experimenter.
-Therefore, Hawthorne effect may only occur when there is usable feedback or a change in motivation.
+Therefore, the Hawthorne effect may only occur when there is usable feedback or a change in motivation.

 Parsons defined the Hawthorne effect as "the confounding that occurs if experimenters fail to realize how the consequences of subjects' performance affect what subjects do" [i.e. learning effects, both permanent skill improvement and feedback-enabled adjustments to suit current goals].
 His key argument was that in the studies where workers dropped their finished goods down chutes, the participants had access to the counters of their work rate.

 Mayo contended that the effect was due to the workers reacting to the sympathy and interest of the observers.
 He discussed the study as demonstrating an experimenter effect as a management effect: how management can make workers perform differently because they feel differently.
 He suggested that much of the Hawthorne effect concerned the workers feeling free and in control as a group rather than as being supervised.
 The experimental manipulations were important in convincing the workers to feel that conditions in the special five-person work group were actually different from the conditions on the shop floor.
 The study was repeated with similar effects on mica-splitting workers.

-Clark and Sugrue in a review of educational research reported that uncontrolled novelty effects cause on average 30% of a standard deviation (SD) rise (i.e. 50–63% score rise), with the rise decaying to a much smaller effect after 8 weeks.
-In more detail: 50% of a SD for up to 4 weeks; 30% of SD for 5–8 weeks; and 20% of SD for > 8 weeks, (which is < 1% of the variance).
+Clark and Sugrue in a review of educational research reported that uncontrolled novelty effects cause on average 30% of a standard deviation (SD) rise (i.e. 50–63% score rise), with the rise decaying to a much smaller effect after eight weeks.
+In more detail: 50% of a SD for up to four weeks; 30% of SD for five to eight weeks; and 20% of SD for more than eight weeks, (which is < 1% of the variance).